 Do you remember the first time you held your baby in your arms?
-Probably an experience you will never forget, right?
-Surely you remember your doctor, nurse, or mom telling you to be careful with his/her head.
-All newborns have little control of their heads because their neck muscles are weak and they haven’t developed the motor skills that will help them support their head.
+It was probably an experience you will never forget, right?
+Surely you remember your doctor, nurse, or mom telling you to be careful with his head.
+All newborns have little control of their heads because their neck muscles are weak and they haven’t developed the motor skills needed to support their head.
 After a few months your baby will acquire this key ability!

-We know that each baby develops at their own pace and head control without a doubt will be a skill that your baby will acquire at his own time.
-However, it is important to understand the development of this ability and be able to identify any possible delays in his development.
+We know that each baby develops at their own pace, and head control will be, without a doubt, a skill that your baby will acquire in time.
+However, it is important to understand the development of this ability and be able to identify any possible delays in development.

 At around 6 months, the muscles of his neck and neck control will be fully developed!
-So at this time, he will able to lift his head while lying down and support the weight of his head while sitting down as well.
-Once your baby can control his head he will be able to sit, roll, and crawl.
+So, he will able to lift his head while lying down and support the weight of his head while sitting down as well.
+Once your baby can control his head, he will be able to sit, roll, and crawl.
 So have the camera ready to record these wonderful milestones!

 When should I worry?